dipenpatel0017/nodeEmail-master/README.md

 3. Copy the generated credentials into the `.env` file.

-You
-Send Emails with Nodemailer using Ethereal git hub redme.md file ChatGPT
-ChatGPT
-Certainly!
-Below is a README.md file for a project that sends emails using Nodemailer and Ethereal.
-This file provides a comprehensive guide on how to set up and use the project.

-markdown

 # Nodemailer with Ethereal Email

 This project demonstrates how to send emails using Nodemailer and Ethereal, a service for generating test email accounts.